 Building community doesn’t happen overnight.
 It took several months to get to the point where young people wanted to attend almost every activity they could.
 It also took a long time for residents to trust us.
 We had to meet parents at school gates, drop leaflets, knock on doors – we had to go to where people were.

-Funding for us to continue running activities and regularly visiting the estate has sadly come to an end.
-As the seeds that we were involved in planting have started to grow, we look forward to seeing how they develop and thrive.
+We always imagined that the work on this estate would be a five year project, and we are delighted to announce that we have attracted new funding that will allow this programme to continue.
+So, as the seeds that we were involved in planting have started to grow, we look forward to seeing how they develop and thrive.
 It’s inspiring to see the change in the atmosphere of the estate: the growth of new friendships, neighbourliness and people looking out for one another.
-And, since lockdown, many of us have experienced the ‘COVID community spirit’.
+And, during lockdown, many of us have experienced the ‘COVID community spirit’.
 It’s been a welcome refreshing of what being a community can really mean.